 Address: North Michigan Ave, Chicago, IL 60610

 As the heart of Chicago’s culinary scene, the Magnificent Mile is one of the quintessential tourist destinations when visiting Illinois.
-Shop till you drop and enjoy the best culinary offerings in all of Chicago, right here!
+Shop till you drop and enjoy the best culinary offerings in Chicago here!

 See Related: Strange Foods in America You Should Try